albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Merge extension remotes
 ---

-If you've added a github repository as remote to an extension by providing the `remote` variable on extension installation, you can merge changes from the repository into the submodule by running
+If you've added a GitHub repository as remote to an extension by providing the `remote` variable on extension installation, you can merge changes from the repository into the submodule by running

 	rake ray:pull name=extension-name